 Easily the most popular salad in all Slavic cuisines.
 Originating from the Balkan (there’s actually a dispute between Macedonia, Serbia, and Bulgaria), this simple but tasty salad quickly became popular in a lot of countries in Central and Eastern Europe.
 The ingredients for the salad are tomatoes, cucumbers, onions, shredded cheese, oil, and vinegar.

 As you can see, Slavic food is delicious but here and there, you’ll find a few dishes that are not for the faint-hearted.
 One such example is shkembe chorba.
 Shkembe chorba is a traditional hangover food in cities like Skopje and Sofia but fewer people eat it nowadays because it’s just not for everyone.
 The dish is basically a tripe soup but there are some variations that include cow intestines.
-It’s rather blunt and prepared without many spices but after adding some vinegar, salt, and chili, it’s actually tasty.
+It’s rather blunt and prepared without many spices, but after adding some vinegar, salt, and chili, and pairing it up with a homemade pogacha, it’s actually very tasty.

 Burek is an integral part of Slavic cuisine and one of the most popular pastries in all Slavic countries.
 Also known as borek and cheburek, this delicious snack actually originates from Central Asia but it’s the Balkan countries that mastered it into perfection.
 Today, burek is the most popular breakfast in countries like Serbia, Bulgaria, Macedonia, Bosnia and Herzegovina, Croatia, and Montenegro.

 This thin flaky dough is typically prepared in a large pan, filled with meat and cheese (but there are variations with potato, cabbage/spinach, and even pizza-yes, pizza inside another pastry!), cut into pieces and sold to customers.